ArcDelta/RHH-Ports/ports/released/sonic-collection/sonic.1/README.md

 |DOWN + ABXY|Spindash|

 ## Using mods
 Open the dev menu by pressing Select and choose your mods to activate.
 The [Sonic Forever](https://teamforeveronline.wixsite.com/home/sonic-1-forever) stand-alone mod will use a custom binary to activate its menus.
+To use it, download the `v1.5.0 Mod Only` version and add it to the `mods` folder.

 ## Thanks
 christianhaitan -- the original port